 - 27 March 2018 - Public Meeting: Project Update - Lyttelton Community Board Room

 Opportunities for Investors

 - Project Steward - Camia Young

-- Lytteltonions (people that work and or live in Lyttelton)
+- Lytteltonions (people that work, live or own property in the Harbour Basin)

 - Future business owners

 - 10.07.2018 Idealog - Revealed: the three finalists for Lyttelton's development design competition